Get connected with guides and resources that highlight our passionate local biking community.

 For a more rugged ride, take advantage of the fire roads that are part of our local park systems and national forest land.
 Happy Valley and Brushy Mountain are two fire roads at Carvins Cove, the most popular spot for mountain biking in the region.
 Happy Valley is a fun ride that offers views of the reservoir and leads to the beautiful Enchanted Forest.

-Located at Milepost 115 on the Blue Ridge Parkway, Explore Park offers over 9 miles of moderately difficult hiking and biking trails.
+Located at Milepost 115 on the Blue Ridge Parkway, Explore Park offers over 9 miles of moderately difficult hiking and mountain biking trails.

 Get more familiar with the region with a visit to the Blue Ridge Parkway Visitor Center, which is located inside the park.
 The proximity to the Roanoke River also makes the park a popular spot for fishing and paddling.

-Many of the biking trails are loop trails that range from .5 miles to 3.0 miles.
+Many of the mountain biking trails are loop trails that range from .5 miles to 3.0 miles.
 When combining the various trails that are conveniently located near each other, you can create a great day of mountain biking that can test your skills while not taking you too far from your comfort zone as a rider.

 Learn More: Mountain Biking at Explore Park >